 Ryan Minor finished fourth in the men's hammer

 Amber Campbell will begin road to 2016 Rio Games on Friday

 The two-time Olympian wins her 9th USATF National Championship

-Amber Campbell is in her fourth year as a volunteer assistant coach for throwers at Coastal Carolina University after finishing her career as one of the most distinguished athletes ever to compete at Coastal Carolina.
+Amber Campbell is in her seventh year as a volunteer assistant coach for throwers at Coastal Carolina University after finishing her career as one of the most distinguished athletes ever to compete at Coastal Carolina.

 She will work with the Coastal Carolina throwers this season as she continues her training for the U.S. National Team and U.S. International Competition.
 In 2007, Campbell won her first USA Indoor National Championship in the weight throw with a throw of 80'6.25" (24.54m).
 She was the bronze medalist at the 2004 U.S. Olympic Trials and also was third at the 2005 USA Outdoor Track and Field Championships at the Home Depot Center in Carson, Calif.
 With that finish, she qualified to compete for Team USA at the 2005 World Championships in Helsinki, Finland, where she finished 18th.
-She will continue to train in preparation for the 2012 Summer Olympics in London.
+Additionally, she has captured consecutive USA Indoor National Championships in the hammer throw.

 Campbell is a 2004 graduate with a degree in psychology.
 In addition to her volunteer status with the Chanticleer program, she works as a personal trainer and a night manager at Sport Doctors.
 She resides in Myrtle Beach.